-After the product and prototype are ready, there comes marketing.
-He does a photo shoot to create the products look impressive in a real-life environment for marketing materials.
+After the product is ready, the marketing can begin.
+Michael does a photo shoot with the products for marketing materials.

 “Once I saw its capabilities I wanted to see if I could make it my exclusive machine, so far so good.
 I have two laptops in storage that I have not even touched for several years now.”

 His iPad Pro is part of every aspect of his workflow, he uses:

 He also uses it for his hobby, music production.
 He has dozens of music apps downloaded and a Cubase for putting his music together.

 His advice for designers just starting out is to buy an iPad Pro:

 “An iPad Pro is the best investment you can make, because it puts hundreds of thousands of dollars worth of software at your fingertips for a minute fraction of the price.
 If you invest in an iPad you literally have everything that you need to get off of the ground.
 My advice is to be persistent, be hungry, trust your creative instincts and work your butt off.”

 Michael plans to launch his own watchmaking company, engineered with custom made in-house movements, rather than imported pieces.
 He’s currently in the process of drawing his own automatic movements directly in Shapr3D, ready to debut the new evolution in the Spring.